teamneusta/pimcore-fixture-bundle/README.md

     }
 }
 ```

-#### As Initial Data in your Project
+#### As Initial Data in Your Project

 To load fixtures in your local environment or as part of a deployment, two commands are provided:
 - `neusta:pimcore-fixture:load` (Loads a defined fixture class.)
 - `neusta:pimcore-fixtures:load` (Loads all defined fixture classes.)

-Beware that loading a large amount of objects may lead to a high consumption of memory.
+Beware that loading a large number of objects may lead to high memory consumption.
-Should you encounter memory issues when running the commands in `dev` environments you may want to try
+Should you encounter memory issues when running the commands in `dev` environments you may want to try setting the environment to `prod`.
-setting the environment to `prod`.
-Disabling the debug mode also seems to be beneficial in terms of memory consumption.
+Disabling the debug mode also seems beneficial in terms of memory consumption.

-For example provide these options when using the symfony console:
+For example, provide these options when using the symfony console:
 ```shell
 bin/console --env=prod --no-debug neusta:pimcore-fixtures:load
 ```

-### Accessing Services from the Fixtures
+### Accessing Services From the Fixtures

-As the Fixtures are just normal PHP Services you can use all DI features like constructor, setter or property injection as usual.
+As the Fixtures are just normal PHP services, you can use all DI features like constructor, setter, or property injection as usual.

-### Extension and customization through Events
+### Extension and Customization Through Events

 The Bundle provides the following events to facilitate extensions and customization:

 1. **`BeforeLoadFixtures`**
-   This event is triggered before any fixture is executed.
-It contains all the fixtures that are scheduled for execution, accessible via `$event->getFixtures()`.
-You can alter the list of fixtures to be loaded by using `$event->setFixtures(...)`.
+   This event is dispatched before any fixture is executed.
+   It contains all the fixtures that are scheduled for execution, accessible via `$event->fixtures`.
+   You can alter the list of fixtures to be loaded by modifying it `$event->fixtures = ...`.

+2. **`BeforeExecuteFixture`**
+   This event is dispatched for each fixture just before it is executed.
+   Using this event, you can prevent the execution of a specific fixture by setting `$event->preventExecution = true`.

+3. **`AfterExecuteFixture`**
+   This event is dispatched for each fixture after it has been executed.

-2. **`AfterLoadFixtures`**
+4. **`AfterLoadFixtures`**
-   This event occurs after all relevant fixtures have been executed.
+   This event is dispatched after all relevant fixtures have been executed.
    It carries the fixtures that have been successfully loaded, which can be accessed through `$event->loadedFixtures`.

-3. **`BeforeExecuteFixture`**
-   This event is triggered just before a fixture is executed.
-Using this event, you can prevent the execution of a specific fixture by setting `$event->setPreventExecution(true)`.

-3. **`AfterExecuteFixture`**
-   This event occurs after a fixture has been executed.

 ## Contribution